What’s a person to do that wants to travel internationally but their checking account just laughs and laughs at them?

 Well, if you’re like me, you search out fun and unique European inspired towns in the United States.

-I can usually afford a tank of gas, things on a writers budget don’t usually extend to international airfare no matter how hard I try to make it work.
+I can usually afford a tank of gas, things on a writer’s budget don’t usually extend to international airfare no matter how hard I try to make it work ESPECIALLY during the holidays.

 Head a bit south for more fun in Henry County, GA